jtang766/Moon/art/index.md

 ## Thank you for your interest in my art and visiting my online portfolio.

-Too many friends are surprised that I don't showcase my art outside of Instagram.
+Many friends are surprised that I don't showcase my art outside of Instagram.
 So here it is, a small gallery of crafty projects that I have done over the past few years.
-By visiting this page, I hope that viewers can get a sense of my style.
-I am always open to feedback and love hearing about other creative viewpoints.
-Practicing creativity is not something I will stop doing and I am honoured to have the support of my family and friends in having my art put in to use.
+I continue to practice creativity and I am grateful for the support of my family and friends in having my art put in to use.

-Janice

 ## Paintings